Skip to main content

 Planet Press West Antarctica future.pdf (PDF document, 949.2 KB)

-This is a kids' version of the EGU article: 'Most comprehensive projections for West Antarctica’s future revealed'.
+This is a kids' version of the EGU article: 'What does West Antarctica’s future look like?'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager) and reviewed for scientific content by Stephen Cornford (Research Associate, University of Bristol, UK) and Daniel J. Hill (Researcher, University of Leeds, UK), and for educational content by Abigail Morton (Teacher, Chiang Rai International School, Thailand).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.